mbarqawi/HttpTraceForLogicApps/README.md

 `git clone https://github.com/mbarqawi/HttpTraceForLogicApps.git`

-the above commend will create a folder
+The above commend will create a folder

 `HttpTraceForLogicApps`

-Then you will have to publish the solution to be able to use the executable
+Then you will have to publish the solution to be able to use the executable by running the Build.cmd

 ```